kowasaur/KOI-N/docs/README.md

 - Maybe make drop down with things user has put before
     - e.g. in exchange it has binance as an option if they've put it there before
 - Add support for payments (sending)
-- Make clear button that removes all input values
 - Maybe make `check()` wait for `typeChange()` to run so that it's accurate

 ### Transactions